Here are some tips and tricks to help you improve your spoken English in a fun, fast and easy way!

 As mentioned earlier, Hangul is a featural writing system.
 This means that the letters mimic the shape the mouth made when the corresponding sound is created.
 Absolutely fascinating!
 Let’s go into a little more detail and see how to pronounce the letters of the Korean alphabet.

 Korean consonants pronunciation

-To better understand how to pronounce Hangul, it’s best to go to language learning apps such as Mondly where crystal-clear audios recorded by native voice actors will help you understand the pronunciation particularities of the Korean language.
+To better understand how to pronounce Hangul, it’s best to go to language learning apps such as Mondly, where crystal-clear audios recorded by fluent voice actors will help you understand the pronunciation particularities of the Korean language.

 For example, the sounds of the 14 consonants (or the extended list of 19) of the Korean language change depending on whether they appear at the beginning, in the middle, or at the end of a syllable.
 Here’s a Korean alphabet consonants basic chart for beginners to help you get started:

 As you can see, the complex or double consonants are in a different color on the last row of the chart.
 Additionally, under each consonant, you’ll find its corresponding sound at the beginning and at the end of the syllable.
 Some of them have identical sounds regardless of their place in the syllable.
 Furthermore, some of them are silent and some of them are never used syllable-finally (like ㄸ, ㅃ, and ㅉ).